Circular House

 Permaculture

-A permaculture vegetable garden has been created in the land near the well to benefit from its water thanks to a pump.
+A permaculture vegetable garden has been created near the well in order to benefit from its water thanks to a pump.

 Fruit trees have been planted to promote self-sufficiency of supply, zero km and the biodiversity of the land.